13 Top Things to Do in Huntington Beach, California

 If you don’t care for the shops Downtown, then travel along Pacific View Avenue to the hip Pacific City area.
 Located along the coast, this fashionable outdoor mall has many unique boutiques, restaurants, and even a mini-golf course.

-Although there are big-name brands here like H&M and Sephora, most of the businesses at Pacific City aren’t mainstream.
+Although there are big-name brands here, like H&M and Sephora, most of the businesses in Pacific City aren’t mainstream.
 This makes Pacific City perfect for anyone in the mood for a more adventurous shopping experience.

 Best Things To Do In Huntington Beach, CA At Night